A Computational Framework for Solving Wasserstein Lagrangian Flows: Tractable Objectives for Special Cases

 \subsubsection{Lifting Ground-Space Lagrangian Costs to Kinetic Energies}

-We first consider using Lagrangians in the ground space to define costs associated with action-minimizing curves $\gamma^*(x_0, x_1)$ in \cref{eq:lagr_ground_cost}.
+We first provide background on Lagrangian actions in the ground space and their use to define optimal transport costs, before continuing the above derivations to calculate the density-space Hamiltonian in \cref{eq:ku_lagr} - (\ref{eq:hamil_lagr}) below.

 As in \citet{villani2009optimal} Thm.
-7.21, we can consider using this cost to define an optimal transport costs between densities.
-We show that this corresponds to a special case of our Wasserstein Lagrangian Flows framework with kinetic energy $\cK[\qm_t, \dot{\qm}_t, t] = \int L(x_t, v_t, t) \qm_t dx_t$ as in \cref{eq:lagr_kinetic}.
-However, as discussed in \cref{sec:wlm}, defining our Lagrangians $\cL[\qm_t, \dot{\qm}_t, t] $ \textit{directly} on the space of densities allows for significantly more generality using potential energies which depend on the density or growth terms.
+7.21, we can consider using the cost associated with action-minimizing curves $\gamma^*(x_0, x_1)$ to define an optimal transport costs between densities.
+We show that this corresponds to a special case of our Wasserstein Lagrangian Flows framework with kinetic energy $\cK[\qm_t, \dot{\qm}_t] = \int L(x, v_t) \qm_t \dx$ as in \cref{eq:wfr-dynamics}.
+However, as discussed in \cref{sec:wlm}, defining our Lagrangians $\cL[\qm_t, \dot{\qm}_t, t] $ \textit{directly} on the space of densities allows for more generality using kinetic energies which include growth terms or potential energies which depend on the density.